TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 In the course of its business activities and providing the services, FedEx will need to process Personal Data.
 Without your Personal Data, we will not be able to provide you with the requested services.
 As a rule, the Personal Data that you provide directly or indirectly to FedEx when using our services and visiting our Websites are:

-*   **Contact information.** This will include your name, address, e-mail address and phone number;
+*   **Contact information.** This may include your name, address, e-mail address and phone number;
-*   **Financial information.** This will include your bank account number, payment status, and invoices;
+*   **Financial information.** This may include your bank account number, payment status, and invoices;
-*   **Identification information.** This will include your driver’s license number.
+*   **Identification information.** This may include your driver’s license number.
 If you don’t have a driver’s license, another identification method will be used that ensures us that we can identify you, but is the least privacy invasive as possible;
-*   **Account information.**This will include log-in details, including your email address, and other information provided through your account;
+*   **Account information.** This may include log-in details, including your email address, and other information provided through your account;
-*   **Information related to shipment and services.**This will include shipment tracking number, shipment routing information, location data, status of a shipment, delivery location, packaging type, number of pieces, weight, picture of the parcel, and customs information;
-*   **User and preference information.** This will include – as applicable – shipping amounts, complaints, history of purchases and related commercial activities, communication, survey information, and shopping preferences.
+*   **User and preference information.** This includes – as applicable – shipping amounts, complaints, history of purchases and related commercial activities, communication, survey information, and shopping preferences.
 *   **Automatically generated information.** This will include IP address, unique device or user ID, system and browser type, date and time stamps, referring website address, content and pages you accessed on our Websites or mobile apps, dates, times and locations actions take place, websites you visit (if you connect to our in-store wireless services), click-stream information and device location (if you turn on the feature in the mobile app).

+**In addition to the above categories of Personal Data, depending on your interaction with FedEx, we may collect other types of information which may or may not contain Personal Data.
+Such information related to shipments and services may include shipment tracking number, shipment routing information, location data, status of a shipment, delivery location, packaging type, number of pieces, weight, picture of the parcel, and customs information.**

+**How does FedEx collect Personal Data?**

+FedEx collects Personal Data when it is provided by the shipper or account holder or by a visitor to our website.
+If you are the shipper or account holder, then we receive your Personal Data directly from you.
+Examples of situations where FedEx collects Personal Data directly are:

+*   The name, address, and phone number of a person tendering the shipment listed as the shipper.
+*   The email address or phone number of a person who requests tracking updates for a shipment.
+*   The name, address, and email of a person who signs up for FedEx Delivery Manager.
+*   The name, address, payment card information, and account number of a person who opens a FedEx shipping account.

+If the shipper or account holder provides Personal Data of others, then we receive that Personal Data indirectly.
+Examples of situations where FedEx collects Personal Data indirectly are:

+*   The name, address, and phone number of the recipient of the shipment.
+*   The email address of a person given by the shipper in order to send tracking notifications.
+*   Your name and address when you place an order with an online retailer and FedEx  delivers the parcel  to the address you provide.

+When FedEx receives Personal Data indirectly, we rely on the provider of the Personal Data for the accuracy of the information and that the provider has the authority to provide that information to FedEx.

 **How long will FedEx process your Personal Data?**